Linked Lists

 Input A simple linked list with $n$ elements, and a value $x$

-Output The node that contains $x$, or NULL
+Output The node that contains $x$, or NULL if it is not present

 Time $O(n)$

-In order to reuse this code later, we implement a function get_prior
+In order to reuse this code later, we implement a function get_prior that

 returns a prior node pointing to the one we seek.
 This function is guaranteed to

-, since we use a head node.
+return a value different than NULL, since we use a head node.

 flowchart LR